|

 - EBENEZER:

-"foundation stone; stone of help."
-It is the
+meaning "foundation stone, stone of help."
+In the bible, this is

 place where the Israelites were defeated by